1. What was the inspiration for this shoot?

 @jeccalauren - female model

 @mattfrombusted - male model

 Click on a photo below to view

-Our Supplier Centric blog, dedicated to shining a spotlight on the many sensational wedding suppliers from across the UK that create 'boho inspired' wedding days.
+Our Supplier Centric blog, dedicated to shining a spotlight on the many sensational wedding suppliers from across the UK that specialise in creating 'boho inspired' wedding days.